 Comparing this response to that to Katrina is instructive.
 During Katrina, the city and state governments thought that they could do everything, and there were deep fears that if people were left to their own devices there would be widespread looting and crime.
 In the end, this was a self-fulfilling prophecy: the government tried to centralize the response, this broke down, and then people were left with nothing.

 Of course, another contributory factor in New Orleans went much deeper – the city, it can be argued, is only held together by the exercising of government power.
 That is, without central authority, certain parts of the US are likely to descend into the anarchy that many on the left think is the natural outcome of trimming back the government.
+That you, as a citizen, should stock up on AK47 ammo for your gun rather than help a neighbor in need.
 I would argue, on the contrary, that situations like this are not an argument for extended the power of government, but rather an invitation to reform and repair these communities.

 In the case of Texas and Florida, it seems that local communities were strong enough, and united enough, to respond to Harvey in an incredibly efficient way.
 I suspect that most communities, given even a week’s freedom from divisive political rhetoric, would do the same.
 Where divisions run more deeply, and I’m thinking here especially of the inner cities, we need to repair these communities so that they are able to self-organize in the same way.
 After all, Harvey will not be the last, nor the biggest, storm to hit America.